mentionbb/mentionbb-dockerized/readme.md

 - Clone this repo or download.
 - Run `docker compose up --build -d`
 - Start `winsetup.ps1` on PowerShell.
+- All files download and extracted to www folder.

 This command-line interface download and install latest MentionBB release.